Fully vaccinated people (two weeks after single dose vaccine or second of a 2-dose vaccine):

 Minimize using crowded areas such as patios, lounge and eating areas, game rooms, pools, hot tubs, saunas, spas, salons, fitness centers and break rooms, especially during busy times.

 The CDC provided recommendations and checklists to help pools maintain healthy operations.
-Those recommendations include encouraging staff and patrons to wash hands frequently, to wear cloth masks when not in the pool and to stay home if they have symptoms of COVID-19 or have tested positive for the virus.
+Those recommendations include encouraging staff and patrons to wash hands frequently, to wear masks when not in the pool and to stay home if they have symptoms of COVID-19 or have tested positive for the virus.
 Pools are to post and share prevention information as well as have soap and water and hand sanitizer available for handwashing.
 Some pools may require reservations and may limit the number of people in the pool, so it’s good to ask about pool rules before you arrive.

 Use masks and wash hands after being in public areas of RV parks, gas stations, stores and other public places.
 If possible, bring your own food to limit the need to go out in public for groceries or restaurant meals.

 Wear a mask in public and wash cloth masks daily.